ESMWG/NoahMP/README.md

 ## Example

-An example can be found in [https://github.com/esmwg/NoahMP-Training], helping you run your first NoahMP simulation.
-Use the namelist, domain, input, restart files as an template for you own simulations.
+An example can be found in [https://github.com/esmwg/NoahMP-Example].

+The example helps you run your first NoahMP simulation.
+Use the example as an template of your own simulations.

 ## Porting